tomkerkhove/sample-dotnet-queue-worker/src/README.md

 # .NET Order Processor
 This contains the sources of the sample:
-- `Keda.Samples.Dotnet.Contracts` contains the message contracts
+- `Keda.Samples.Dotnet.Contracts` contains the message contracts and ServiceBus DI helper
 - `Keda.Samples.Dotnet.OrderGenerator` is a utility that queues new orders to an Azure Service Bus Queue
-- `Keda.Samples.Dotnet.OrderProcessor` is a .NET Core 3.0 worker that processes orders from an Azure Service Bus Queue
+- `Keda.Samples.Dotnet.OrderProcessor` is a .NET 8.0 worker that processes orders from an Azure Service Bus Queue
-- `Keda.Samples.Dotnet.OrderWeb` is a ASP.NET Core 3.0 web app that visualizes the size of the service bus queue
+- `Keda.Samples.Dotnet.OrderWeb` is a ASP.NET 8.0 web app that visualizes the size of the service bus queue

 ## Building & Running the sample locally on Docker